ethereum/EIPs/EIPS/eip-draft-app-keys.md

 ## API:

-We propose to introduce new RPC methods but they should be restricted and wrapped such that some parameters (e.g. domain name) are imposed by the wallet on the caller depending on the caller's authentification.
+We propose to introduce new RPC methods but they should be restricted and wrapped such that some parameters (e.g. domain name) are imposed by the wallet on the caller depending on the caller's authentication.

 ### App keys exposure: